OluC94/olu-tennis-refactoring-java/README.md

   - Extract the duplicated switch statements to their own function
   - Got rid of redundant variables and return directly from the condition blocks
   - Extract the end game if-else block to its own function

+## Tennis Game 1

+- got rid of hard-coded player names
+- made player name variables final
+- fixed the poor formatting and indentation
+- renamed the scoring variables from m_score1 to player1Score
+- wonPoint function
+  - use playerName.equals()
+- getScore function
+  - extract switch statement for draws into its own function